Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 | 2 | 120 | 8.83e-6 |
 | 2 | 200 | 3.19e-6 |

+The convergence behavior remains consistent, with a clear reduction in error as the grid size increases, suggesting reliable numerical performance.
 ---

 #### Case 3: q = 0.7